skjiisa/WebDAV-Swift/README.md

 + `webdav_password`: The password for your WebDAV account
 + `webdav_url`: The URL of the WebDAV server your account is on

-Note that the `testUploadData` test will upload a 36-byte file named `WebDAVSwiftUploadTest.txt` to the root folder of your WebDAV account and will overwrite any other file with that same name.
+Note that running the tests will create files on your WebDAV server, though they should also be deleted, assuming all the tests pass.